chopsueey/chopsueey/README.md

-# Hi, I'm a Webdeveloper from Hamburg, Germany.
+## Hi, I'm a webdeveloper from Hamburg, Germany.

 I have experience working with: javascript, node.js, react, tailwind, NoSQL(MongoDB) and babylon.js (3D-Webengine).